-As we've explored in a previous article, air sealing at the top and bottom of your home is the most effective way to stop air infiltration (think drafts) and keep your HVAC system from working too hard.
-Inside a structure, most air and heat enters and leaves at the top and the bottom.
-That's why air sealing your attic and crawlspace is typically more effective than spending all afternoon circling your windows with a caulk gun.
+As we’ve explored in a previous article, air sealing at the top and bottom of your home is the most effective way to stop air infiltration (think drafts) and keep your HVAC system from working too hard.
+Inside a structure, most air and heat enter and leave at the top and the bottom.
+That’s why air sealing your attic and crawlspace is typically more effective than spending all afternoon circling your windows with a caulk gun.

 Before we seal the envelope surrounding your home, we like to perform a whole home assessment.
 This process includes air exchange readings via a blower door test and infrared camera analysis.
 After performing the assessment, we can pinpoint the places where the most air is escaping from your home (usually the attic and crawlspace, but it varies) and help you prioritize your improvements.